fusorjs/dom/README.md

 - the Element never changes
 - use functions for dynamic props/children
 - you should use props for context (context should be explicit, not hidden)
-- if component is dynamic, you should call it (update) to fully initialize its dynamic props/children
-- props objects can be applied multiple times (for performance, see button in html.ts), please place them before children for readability
+- props objects can be applied multiple times (spread/rest optimization, see button in html.ts), please place them before children for readability
+- children arrays could be appended/updated multiple times (spread/rest optimization)
+- dynamic children arrays cannot have dynamic elements (as it ruins the declarative predictability)

 ## Naming Conventions